GluuFederation/docs-clustermgr-prod/beta/source/deploy/index.md

 ![File System Replication](../img/Cluster_Manager-12.png)

+!!!
+Note
-###### You can also add replication paths for other file systems, if you deem it necessary.
+You can also add replication paths for other file systems, if you deem it necessary.

 The last step for a functioning cluster configuration is the `Cache Management` option on the left menu.
 Click that and follow through the steps for deploying Cache Management.

 ![Cache Management](../img/Cluster_Manager-13.png)

+!!!
+Note
-###### We have to configure oxAuth to utilize an external, network capable caching service because of the nature of clustering. oxAuth caches short-lived tokens and in a balanced cluster, all the instances of oxAuth need access to the cache.
+We have to configure oxAuth to utilize an external, network capable caching service because of the nature of clustering. oxAuth caches short-lived tokens and in a balanced cluster, all the instances of oxAuth need access to the cache.
 To allow this capability, and still enable high-availability, Redis is installed outside the chroot on every Gluu server.
 Configuration settings inside of LDAP are also changed to allow access to these instances of Redis.

+!!!
+Warning
-###### Redis also doesn't utilize encrypted communication, so we will install and configure stunnel on all our servers to protect our information with SSL.
+Redis doesn't utilize encrypted communication, so we will install and configure stunnel on all our servers to protect our information with SSL.

+!!!
+Note
-###### Twemproxy is also installed on the NGINX/Proxy server as a means for redundancy since Twemproxy can detect redis server communication failure, giving you high availability.
+Twemproxy is also installed on the NGINX/Proxy server as a means for redundancy since Twemproxy can detect redis server communication failure, giving you high availability.

+All of the cache configuration settings can be customized per the (component configuration)[https://gluu.org/docs/cm/#default-components] documentation and also inside of oxTrust.

 ![Successful Cache Management Installation](../img/Cluster_Manager-14.png)